 |Flower Color||Pink, purple. blue, red, white|

-Nutrient-rich, well-drained soil is ideal for Endless Summer® hydrangeas.
-While these flowering shrubs can survive in a wide range of pH’s, they tend to thrive in soil that is slightly acidic.
+Nutrient-rich, well-drained soil is ideal for Endless Summer hydrangeas.
+While these flowering shrubs tolerate a wide pH range (4.5 to 7.5), they tend to thrive in soil that is slightly acidic.

-Endless Summer® hydrangeas have medium to high water needs.
+Endless Summer hydrangeas have medium to high water needs.
 Throughout the growing season, the soil should be kept evenly moist but not waterlogged.
-Ensuring the plant has proper drainage is imperative in preventing root rot.
-If you are growing Endless Summer® hydrangeas in containers they will need significantly more water than when grown in the garden.
+Ensuring the plant has proper drainage is imperative to prevent root rot.

 Temperature and Humidity

 Endless Summer hydrangeas are hardy in USDA hardiness zones 4 to 9, making them available for most North American gardeners.